 Her favorite place to travel is Italy because of the rich history, intricately designed architectural buildings, and of course, the food!

 With a deep understanding of codes and requirements, Brian helps translate complex ideas into highly efficient buildings by managing projects from the very beginning.
 He coordinates with consultants and leads user meetings in order to keep projects moving toward the best possible outcome.
-When construction starts, Brian’s in the field, managing quality control and building integrity by comparing progress against documents and drawings.
+When construction starts, Brian is in the field managing quality control and building integrity by comparing progress against documents and drawings.
+His commitment to accuracy means no detail goes overlooked.

 Fun Facts about Brian